zombrax1/bot/README.md

 - 📉 Trimmed log file bloat — Only keeps 1 backup now.
 Your hard drive can breathe a bit better.
 - 📊 Improved OCR Settings statistics page — More stats.
 More clarity.
 Slightly less shame.
 - ♻️ Fixed duplicate install checks on startup & updated main.py to work with our new repository.
 We pray that it works.

-### Version 1.0.5

-- ♻️ Improved robustness of the gift code channel monitoring:
-  - If 4 redemption attempts fail, a ⏳ emoji is added, and the system retries in the next cycle.

-- 🧹 Bug Fixes & Maintenance:
-  - Fixed an error when saving all OCR images (previously required turning off image saving to avoid crash).
-  - Reduced frequency of periodic gift code revalidation from every 5 minutes to **every 30 minutes** to reduce system load.
-  - Final status update in the result embed is now always shown after redemption completes.
-  - Switched `giftlog.txt` to use a proper logger with **log rotation** (3MB max, 3 backups).
-  - Gift Code Operations menu text was updated to cover all buttons.

-- 🧠 OCR and image processing improvements:
-  - Decoupled image saving from OCR outcome: captcha images are saved once up front and renamed/deleted later based on result.
-  - Captcha images from successful OCR are now saved as `<captcha>.png`.
-  - Failed OCR attempts are saved (if enabled) as `FAIL_<captcha>_<timestamp>.png`.